dongjin-seo2020/1DFreeFormDQN/README.md

 ![plot](./images/schematics.png)
-*the conition is borrowed from Fan group condition [github link]
 ## target condition
 To learn the structure-efficiency relation for multiple deflection angles / near-infrared wavelengths.
 Each condition is learned by the same network architecture, showing the robustness of input condition of the network.